Paul Solet’s Grace (2009) Absolutely Delivers!

 Directed by Paul Solet

-This past weekend at the Sundance Film Festival, I finally had my chance to see if Grace would truly live up to the expectations I had for it.
+This past weekend at the Sundance Film Festival, I finally had my chance to see if Grace would truly live up to my expectations.
 I’m happy to say it absolutely delivered (pun completely intended).

-Grace tells the story of Madeline Matheson (Jordan Ladd, Cabin Fever) whose focus in life is on having both a natural lifestyle and, more importantly, a natural childbirth.
-She does her best to ignore the increasing pressure put on her by her controlling mother-in-law Vivian (Gabrielle Rose, The Sweet Hereafter) for a normal hospital delivery as she prepares for the big day when baby Grace will arrive.
+Grace tells the story of Madeline Matheson (Jordan Ladd, Cabin Fever), whose focus in life is on having both a natural lifestyle and, more importantly, a natural childbirth.
+She does her best to ignore the increasing pressure put on her by her controlling mother-in-law Vivian (Gabrielle Rose, The Sweet Hereafter) for a normal hospital delivery as she prepares for the big day when baby Grace arrives.

 Grace is director Paul Solet’s debut feature film, which he also wrote the script for.
 Based on his 2006 short film of the same name, the full-length film version is a complete departure from the surrealistic and gut-punch approach that garnered the attention of genre fans and those working in the horror industry alike.

-This time Solet delivers the story of Grace with a directorial precision and quiet restraint that demonstrates skill beyond his years and makes it hard to believe that this is just the start of his career.
-His ability to handle such intricate subject matter like the mother-child bond displays Solet’s maturity in crafting a complex script.
+This time, Solet delivers the story of Grace with a directorial precision and quiet restraint that demonstrates skill beyond his years and makes it hard to believe that this is just the start of his career.
+His ability to handle such intricate subject matter as the mother-child bond displays Solet’s maturity in crafting a complex script.

 Solet also doesn’t follow recent genre trends by slapping audiences around with “in your face” type of horror; rather, he relies on a strong character-driven dramatic approach that leaves viewers unnerved and tense as the film builds to terrifying heights during the final act.